 NRW continuously monitor river flow on the Afon Elwy at the Pont-y-Gwyddel flow gauging station which is 14.7km downstream of Aled Isaf Reservoir.
+The flow record extends from 1973 to the present.
 The Pont-y-Gwyddel gauging station is a velocity-area station with 1m wide Crump weir blocks set within a 10m wide archway to achieve low flow sensitivity.
+Table

-Table B2.4 gives the key flow statistics for this location, and the flow duration curve is shown in Figure B2.7.
+B2.4 gives the key flow statistics for this location, and the flow duration curve is shown in Figure B2.7.